Choosing Between Firebase and Google Analytics SDKs for App Tracking/

 The Google Analytics mobile SDKs are technically still supported, and offer traditional reporting methods you’re more likely to be familiar with – but Google Analytics for Firebase has a lot to offer as well, and is considered to be the future of mobile app tracking.

 This post aims to help clarify the important differences between the two and provide some suggestions around using each platform.
+For the sake of simplicity, I’m going to refer to Google Analytics for Firebase as simply Firebase, and the Google Analytics SDK as Google Analytics.

 Let’s start out with some big-picture differences between the two, in no particular order.